Orpheus

 Offering a nuanced mix of hope and despair, promise and foreboding, this series of photographic vignettes was created during a lockdown reprieve in mid-2021, when Melbourne residents thought they were at last free from government restrictions.
 While invoking a sense of entrapment, this series invites the viewer to move beyond the darkness and towards the light.

-Flowers emerging out of darkness, reminiscent of the Dutch masterpieces of the 17th century are a reminder of the transitory nature of everything.
+Flowers emerging out of darkness, reminiscent of the Dutch masterpieces of the 17th century, are a reminder of the transitory nature of everything.
 Floating alongside the blossoms are jewel-like creatures and shells, dramatically shrouded by golden nets and sheets of suffocating cellophane.

-“We are living through an age where our lens on the world must constantly shift and refocus as new ideas, crises, social movements and the natural environment rapidly changes.
+We are living through an age where our lens on the world must constantly shift and refocus as new ideas, crises, social movements, and the natural environment rapidly change.

 ©2022 Lilli Waters.
 All works and content copyright Lilli Waters.
 All rights reserved.